Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Did you know that one-third of all students transfer colleges at some point?
 Ultimately, there are a huge variety of reasons students have for transferring colleges.
 Let’s go over a few of the most common ones:

 College is a big investment, with some schools being more expensive than others.
 If you’re not satisfied with your current school and anticipate that you’ll have trouble paying off your student loans, it may be time for a change.

-If your primary reason for transferring is to save money on tuition, we would recommend looking into in-state public schools or private schools that are generous with financial aid, as these are typically cheaper or will provide sufficient financial aid.
+If your primary reason for transferring is to save money on tuition, we recommend looking into in-state public schools or private schools.
+These schools are typically cheaper or will provide sufficient financial aid.

-On the other hand, if you’re happy at your current school but are worried about student loans, we would recommend talking to an advisor at your school’s financial aid office.
+On the other hand, if you’re happy at your current school but worry about student loans, we recommend talking to an advisor at your school’s financial aid office.
 You may qualify for work-study or be able to apply for scholarships you didn’t even know existed!

 Bored in your college town, missing home, or just wanting something new?
 Whatever your reason, if you don’t quite feel that you can thrive in your current college environment, maybe consider transferring!

 Alternatively, if you are sure that you want to live or work in a particular place after graduation, transferring to a school in that same area may be a good option.
 Not only will local employers be familiar with your school, but you will be able to gain experiences and network in the area, which may help you score that dream job later on.